 WHEN IS THE APPLICATION PERIOD EACH YEAR?

 Students are admitted to the major on a space-available basis four times per year.
-The application deadline is posted each semester in the School of Communication and Journalism and on the School's website.
+The application deadline is posted each semester on the School's website.
 Space is carefully determined based on our national accreditation standards and School resources and faculty.

 WILL I AUTOMATICALLY BE SELECTED AS A MAJOR IF I MEET THE MINIMUM REQUIREMENTS AND TAKE THE REQUIRED COURSES?

-Completing the required 1000-level course and meeting the other requirements listed above means that a student is eligible to submit an application for acceptance into the major.
-No student is guaranteed admission into one of the School's four programs.
+Completing the required courses and meeting the other requirements listed above means that a student is eligible to submit an application for acceptance into the major.
+No student is guaranteed admission into one of the School's programs.
 Students are strongly encouraged not to wait until their junior or senior years to apply for admission.
-Pre-majors should apply for admission soon after completing the criteria listed above and taking 30 hours of AU core courses.
+Pre-majors should apply for admission soon after completing minimum requirements.

 CAN I AUTOMATICALLY TRANSFER INTO COMMUNICATION, JOURNALISM, MEDIA STUDIES OR PUBLIC RELATIONS?

 On-campus and off-campus transfer students will be placed into the pre-major of their choosing until they have completed the admission requirements listed above.
-Students who are not accepted into one of the School's four programs can meet with the School adviser for other curricular options.
+Students who are not accepted into one of the School's programs can meet with the School advisers for other curricular options.

 IF I AM ACCEPTED INTO ONE OF THE FOUR PROGRAMS, HOW LONG WILL IT TAKE ME TO COMPLETE MY DEGREE?